 Water and energy are inextricably linked.
 Water-related energy use accounts for nearly 20% of the state’s total energy requirements.
 Similarly, conservation and efficient use of water are essential to meeting the future demand for water in California and the state’s water savings goals.
 Reducing energy usage is critical to reducing greenhouse gas (GHG) emissions as required by the Global Warming Solutions Act of 2006 (Assembly Bill 32).
 The Water Conservation Act of 2009 (Senate Bill X7-7) requires a 20 percent reduction in per capita urban water use by the year 2020.
 Yet the existing policy structure only focuses on benefits to the energy sector and presents barriers to implementation of worthwhile Water-Energy nexus programs.

-The CPUC should open a proceeding to investigate new policies, consider joint funding of Water-Energy Nexus programs, and address the barriers to implementing joint programs that have the potential to realize significant energy and water savings.
+ORA is pleased that the CPUC adopted its recommendations to open a new proceeding to explore the important relationship between Water and Energy.
+ORA supports investigating new policies to consider joint funding of Water-Energy Nexus programs, and addressing the barriers to implementing joint programs that have the potential to realize significant energy and water savings.
 In order to do this the CPUC must address the fundamental public policy dilemma of how to fund programs where the benefits accrue to more than one agency, but are not cost-effective from any one agency’s perspective.
-In order to allocate costs in proportion to benefits, the CPUC should develop a statewide methodology for calculating energy savings and cost-effectiveness in the water-energy context.
+In order to allocate costs in proportion to benefits, the new proceeding will provide the forum for the the CPUC to develop a statewide methodology for calculating energy savings and cost-effectiveness in the water-energy context.
 The CPUC had previously issued a Decision ordering a current or subsequent proceeding to investigate strategies to overcome barriers to implementation of Water-Energy Nexus programs.
-DRA recommends that a subsequent proceeding would be the most productive path to accomplish the CPUC's objectives.
-A new proceeding should encompass these major issues:
+This new Rulemaking is the most productive path to accomplish the CPUC's objectives and encompass these major issues:

 - Methodology for determining the energy embedded in water.